Balayns/hello-world/README.md

 # hello-world
-I wonder how what will happen and I am a bit hyped about it
+I wonder how what will happen